 Swan Clewer CIC

 The drive to initially Save, and now Support, Our Swan the Swan Clewer Community Interest Company was started with Richard Allen, Executive Head of The Green Room School, and Willie Calvert, a partner at the Windsor & Eton Brewery.
 The Clewer Group registered The Swan as an "Asset of Community Value" with the Royal Borough of Windsor and Maidenhead.
 The Swan Clewer Community Interest Company (number 10382258) was created to run the community hub as a social enterprise that will use its profits and assets for the public good.
-Further support came from Windsor Neighbourhood Plan, The Windsor and Eton Society and The West Windsor Residents Association.
+Further support came from Windsor Neighbourhood Plan and The Windsor and Eton Society.

 The stated objectives of the Company are to carry on activities which benefit the community and in particular (without limitation) to: